What If They Don’t Come Back To Church?

 Does that pulpit hold some mystical power?
 Does the empty building bring some kind of comfort to the people watching at home?
 I think we all know the answer to those questions.
 Emphatically, No.

 Tradition has taken us to an embarrassing place in church history.
 But it has also revealed our misplaced and unhelpful spiritual crutches.
 I applaud the shepherds, who opened up their laptops and taught live from their homes or offices.
-That is real life and more relatable and comforting to most church members (in my opinion).
+That is real life.
+It’s more relatable and comforting to most church members.
 It also reveals our deep desire for genuine spiritual interactions devoid of tradition and pretense.

 I read a statistic last week that said 1/3 of pastors in the US would resign before this pandemic is over.
 COVID-19 has revealed another glaring truth about our current church models.

-They are only financially sustainable during times of prosperity.
-When giving goes down because of unemployment, struggling businesses, and a downturn in the global economy, we are in trouble.
+It is only financially sustainable during times of prosperity.
+When giving goes down because of unemployment, struggling businesses, and a downturn in the global economy, the traditional church is in trouble.

 How will we pay for our staff?
 Where will we get the money to prop up the building that has been empty for four months?
 Is it right to compel church members to pay the church’s bills when they struggle to feed their own families?